annoyingdroid/ECommerce_Back_End/README.md

 Make sure that you have installed MySQL and Node.js onto your machine before proceeding.

 ### Node Dependencies
-To install, navigate to the root folder and run npm install
+Navigate to the Develop folder and run npm install.
+This will install all necessary dependencies for the code.
+For usage instructions, please see video below.

 ## Video Demonstration
 Coming soon